IRS Forms

 When expected tax after credits is 500 or more, schedule four installments in months 4, 6, 9, and 12.
 The IRS can compute the underpayment penalty for you, but complete Form 2220 if you are annualizing or documenting an exception.
 The safe harbor generally requires timely payment of the lesser of current year tax or prior year tax, with special rules for large funds.

 Late filing triggers a penalty that can reach 25 percent of unpaid tax.
 Late payment adds a separate penalty, typically 0.5 percent per month, plus interest under section 6621 until paid.
+Both run from the original due date, April 15 for calendar‑year funds, even when Form 7004 was filed, because the extension does not pause failure‑to‑pay penalty or interest accrual.
 The minimum failure‑to‑file penalty for returns over 60 days late is the lesser of the tax due or a dollar amount that the IRS adjusts for inflation, noted as 525 in the 2025 instructions for returns required after 2025.
 Show reasonable cause if applicable.

 Safe practice If you realize significant gains late in the year, make a same‑week catch‑up estimate.
 You stop the penalty clock earlier and protect the fund’s net return for claimants.